Marble pear tray bake

 Equipment

-Baking tin (20cm square) or foil tray, weighing scales, mixing bowl, measuring spoons, electric hand whisk, small bowl, sieve, metal spoon, knife, fork, chopping board, spatula, cooling rack.
+Baking tin (20cm square) or foil tray, weighing scales, chopping board, sharp knife, mixing bowl, electric hand whisk, measuring spoons, small bowl, sieve, mixing spoon, fork, spatula, cooling rack.

 Method